Author: Kevin Stubbs FSLL, Technical Sales Manager

 These options can be combined with escape signage to provide a system compliant with all the current legislation.
 It could help your business avoid losses and even continue to trade if these risks are identified and tackled.

 Where can I get help? – Llumarlite has a team of ICEL Competent Engineers who may already be helping you to save energy with your mains lighting.
 We can help guide you to make appropriate risk assessments, identify needs and design a solution right through installation to commissioning & testing.
 In addition, we have a vast experience of the demands and restrictions retrofitting lighting can pose.
-We even have a combined fire alarm and emergency lighting system to overcome difficult site wiring issues, such as emergency lighting in stairwells etc. If appointed, Llumarlite will also recycle all your old equipment and batteries safely.
+If appointed, Llumarlite will also recycle all your old equipment and batteries safely.

 For further information on this topic or to discuss your building/estate please contact Llumarlite.